/

 Will I receive the inbound Twilio SMS messages?

-How to enable Twilio integration?
+How to enable a Twilio voice + Sendblue messaging setup?

 Twilio vs Sendblue: iMessage Feature Comparison